bitchild/bitchild.github.io/_posts/2015-6-4-Memory-Alignment.md

 ### #pragma pack(n)

 As we mentioned above, this time we add a statement `#pragma pack(4)`.
-This is to change the default
+This is to change the default boundary to 4-byte boundary.
+C is a pretty flexible language, so that it supports we can control the boundary.

+So, here the question is left to be thought by our reader.
+If we make the change, how to explain its output ?
+The following is an example output of an execution.

+	the head address: 0x7ffe25528ec0
+	a:0x7ffe25528ec0
+	b:0x7ffe25528ec4
+	c:0x7ffe25528ecc
+	p:0x7ffe25528ed8

+### Conclusion

+Rules pertaining to alignment derive from hardware and thus differ from system to system.
+Some machine architectures have very stringent requirements on the alignment of data.
+Others are more lenient.
+When write portable code, programmers must be careful to avoid violating alignment requirements.

+> In Wuhan 337 Prison